Coaching and Anxiety

 - Generalised Anxiety Disorder – feeling anxious about a wide range of situations or issues, which could have been triggered by abuse, violence, bullying, long term health conditions, drug or alcohol misuse or sometimes seemingly appear from nowhere

 - Obsessive Compulsive Disorder – characterised by unwanted recurrent thoughts and behaviours

 Understanding that there is a full range of anxieties, means that our practice focusses on client centred interventions, so we tailor our activities specifically to your issues, rather than offer generalist programmes on a one size fits all basis – because it doesn’t !

-For all clients, we expect an initial 90-minute consultation to talk through the specific issues, and conscious causality, as well as any medical history, previous diagnosis, medications, and how this all makes you feel.
+For all clients, we expect an initial 90-minute consultation to talk through the specific issues, and conscious causality, as well as any history, previous diagnosis, and how this all makes you feel.
 We also explore lifestyle triggers which exacerbate anxiety.

 We then focus of on coping strategies, using a wide range of techniques, in order to provide immediate and longer term relief.

 We provide, where appropriate, hypnotherapy interventions to help desensitise individuals from trigger events, as well as change the triggered behaviours.
 We use a wide range of therapeutic tools to achieve this, and these are discussed fully at your consultation.

 In the event we elect to do regression, we do it in a disassociated way so the experience is managed appropriately, and many clients find that being able to have those conversations and reflections in their timeline provides significant release, allowing them to move forwards.

 Other interventions include Parts Therapy, Visualisation, and for some, Neurolinguistic Programming ( NLP ), many of which become your own personal psychological tools you can use yourself.